 - Add a squeeze of lemon juice and toss.

-Any plans for April?
+Any plans for Spring?
 What foods are you loving at the moment?
-Have you ever cut an artichoke before?